percona/psmdb-docs/docs/install/index.md

 ## Upgrade instructions

-If you are currently using MongoDB, see [Upgrading from MongoDB](upgrade-from-mongodb.md).
+If you are already using MongoDB, see [Upgrading from MongoDB](upgrade-from-mongodb.md).

-If you are running an earlier version of Percona Server for MongoDB, see [Upgrading from Version 5.0](upgrade-from-50.md).
+If you are running an earlier version of Percona Server for MongoDB, see [Upgrading from Version 6.0](upgrade-from-60.md).